-To ensure we stayed on top of this we gave the User Acceptance Testing team access to the Crashlytics dashboards, and enabled them to raise sprint tickets directly from the crash logs.
+To ensure we stayed on top of this we gave the User Acceptance Testing team access to the Crashlytics dashboards, and empowered them to raise sprint tickets directly from the crash logs.

 Neither the Android project or the iOS project used package managers.
 They simply copied libraries they used into the app project.